 And so they should.

-Would you like to know something completely astonishing about how most people buy a futon sofa bed, or futon mattress?
+Know something completely astonishing about how most people buy a futon sofa bed, or futon mattress?

 First, let’s think about how you would buy a mattress for your normal bed.
 Just like everyone else, you would agonise over it.
 Even if you are not spending a lot of money on it, you may very well go to a shop and lay on it to test it.